Siphon880gh/siphon880gh.github.io/README-old-versions.md

 Version 2 Screenshot
 ---
 Recreated with React to render sections dynamically using React Router.
-Next version will optimize React by putting the components into ES modules and bundling the JS files.
+However, this version does not have webpack bundling the components as ES modules yet.

 ![Version 2 Screenshot](README/v2-screenshot-react.png)